 Asiana Business Class Lounge – Main Terminal

-All of the ICN Priority Pass lounges are above average Priority Pass lounges.
+All of the ICN Priority Pass lounges are above average for Priority Pass.
 The Asiana lounges are the best of the bunch.
 The Asiana lounge in the Main Terminal is located across from Gate 28.

 Seating and decor are comparable to a first class lounge.
-The lounge also has nice showers and massage chairs.
-The lounge hours are 5:00 – 00:00 daily.
+The lounge also has great showers and comfy massage chairs.
+The lounge hours are 05:00 – 00:00 daily.

 Asiana lounges also have the highest of high-tech toilets.

 This is the nicest Priority Pass lounge in the Main Terminal.
 I recently reviewed this lounge in greater detail.
-If this is Asiana’s idea of a business-class lounge, one day I must see their first-class ICN lounge!
+If this is Asiana’s idea of a business-class lounge, one day I must see its first-class lounge at ICN!

-Unless Asiana was having a problem with overcrowding (something I’ve never seen here), I think may be a mistake to now require flying Asiana to get Priority Pass access.
-I’ve never flown Asiana, but the quality of Asiana’s lounges makes want to fly them sometime.
-The Asiana lounges were a great advertisement for the airline.
+The Asiana lounges are a great advertisement for the airline.
+Unless Asiana was having a problem with overcrowding (something I’ve never seen here), it may be a mistake to now require flying Asiana to get Priority Pass access.
+I’ve never flown Asiana, but the quality of its ICN lounges makes me want to fly them sometime.
+I would never have had that desire without visiting an Asiana lounge.

 The new lounges for me on this crawl in the Main Terminal were the Matina and Sky Hub lounges.